LGBTQ Pride Month History And Why It Matters

 Since then, Pride has grown from a single day of protest and solidarity into a commemorative month observed in major cities and small towns alike, in countries around the world.

-Pride, solidarity, and mental health in the LGBTQ community
+Pride, solidarity, and mental health in this community

 In addition to a celebration of the historical fight for justice and equality, Pride events can offer an important source of support for the mental health of many queer people.
 LGBTQ people may experience mental illness at twice the rate of the heterosexual and cisgender population, and the numbers tend to be even higher for conditions like depression, anxiety, and substance use disorders.